cartesi/cips/cips/cip-1.md

 For each new CIP that comes in, an editor does the following:

-- Ensure that the CIP has a corresponding issue filed on the CartesI Governance repository and that the discussion on that issue displays basic maturity.
+- Ensure that the CIP has a corresponding thread on the [Cartesi Governance Forum](https://github.com/cartesi/cips/discussions) and that the discussion around the governance issue displays basic maturity.
 - Read the CIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to get to final status.
 - The title should accurately describe the content.
 - Check the CIP for language (spelling, grammar, sentence structure, etc.), markup (GitHub flavored Markdown), code style.